orblivion/orblivion/README.md

 ### README updates developer testing instructions for WebRTC [on localhost](https://github.com/ether/ep_webrtc/pull/32) and [with SSL](https://github.com/ether/ep_webrtc/pull/42/files)

 A couple minor documentation examples, again on the WebRTC plugin.
-It was my first time working with WebRTC and there was some on-ramp time trying to sort out why certain errors were coming.
+It was my first time working with WebRTC and there was some ramp-up time trying to sort out why certain errors were occurring.
 I wanted to try to speed that part along for the next person.

 ## [Etherpad package for Sandstorm](https://github.com/sandstormports/etherpad-lite-sandstorm)